 Sue went with the U3A Nature group to Southwick Woods and Short Wood near Oundle.
 It was another chilly day, undaunted they came across carpets of bluebells, some rare orchids and a parakeet too.
 Again, I spent the day in the vegetable patch sowing the first carrots and beetroot.

 30/04/21 UK Deaths: 15.
 Harborough Infected: 14.
-On my return from town today I noticed a nurse kitting up in full PPE outside one of our neighbour’s house.
+On my return from town today I noticed a nurse kitting up in full PPE outside one of our neighbour’s houses.
 Their son Ben had returned after an operation in hospital.
-After- care has become so much more difficult under a pandemic, I used to work with his mother Terry at Farndon Fields school, I hope he recovers well.
+Aftercare has become so much more difficult under a pandemic, I used to work with his mother Terry at Farndon Fields school, I hope he recovers well.

 01/05/21 UK Deaths: 7.
 Harborough Infected: 15.

 This morning we had an early start to the day with a drive to Leicester General Hospital for an injection of Lucentis to treat my left eye.
-We arrived 15 minutes early for an 8.30am appointment, as the first patient I was seen straight away and treated before half past.
-Amazingly we were back home by 9.15am!
-In order to rest my eye I went back to bed until midday.
+We arrived 15 minutes early for an 8.30 am appointment, as the first patient I was seen straight away and treated before half-past.
+Amazingly we were back home by 9.15 am!
+To rest my eye I went back to bed until midday.

 Jamie had another attempt at beating his previous time in the R8 at Santa Pod Raceway.